OWASP/owasp-mastg/Document/Testcases/0x01f_OMTG-CODE_Android.md

 App Signing is the process of attaching a public-key certificate to the APK in order to identifiy/verify its owner who hold the corresponding private-key.

-The digital signature is required by Android system before installing/running an application, and it's also used to verify the identity of the owner for future updates of the application.
-This process can prevent an app from being Trojanized with malicious code.
+The digital signature is required by the Android system before installing/running an application, and it's also used to verify the identity of the owner for future updates of the application.
+This process can prevent an app from being trojanized with malicious code.

-This test case aims to verify that the app use a strong passwords for the keystore and private key, and the configuration files doesn't leack the signing information.
+This test case aims to verify that the app uses a strong passwords for the keystore and private key, and the configuration files doesn't leack the signing information.

 #### White-box Testing

-Analyze the source code to review the signing information :
+Analyze the source code in order review the signing information using the following keywords:

-1. Import the source code in your favorite text editor ;
-2. Search the signing information using the following keywords : storePassword, keyPassword, keyAlias, storeFile ...

-If the application leack the keystore/key password, this is finding.
+* storePassword
+* keyPassword
+* keyAlias
+* storeFile

+The test fails, if the application:
+* leaks the keystore/key password or
-If the application uses a weak password for keystore or private key, this is finding.
+* uses a weak password for the keystore or private key.

 #### Black-box Testing

+TBD

 #### Remediation

+TBD

 #### References